ndombrowski/Annotation_workflow/README.md

 This repository provides:

 - a detailed, step by step guide on how to annotate microbial genomes (both html and raw md document)
-- example files generate during this workflow
+- example files generated during this workflow
-- custom scripts that might be needed
+- custom scripts that might be needed to run this workflow
 - Most of the used databases have been uploaded with a previous publication and can be found [on Zenodo](https://zenodo.org/record/3839790#.X6JfjVfPylN).

 The used databases might be out of date and we will add a more detailed description on how to prepare everything from scatch at a later point.
+If you try this in your own system please adjust the paths to needed databases and scripts accordingly.